krigjo25/C/Arrays/Hours/README.md

 ## About hours

-A CS Program to calculate average hours based on weeks
+Implements CS Program to calculate average hours based on weeks

 ###  Disclamers